 HPL is a vital member of a dynamic and diverse local, national and global community.

-Houston Public Library (HPL) is a dynamic organization that serves one of the largest service areas – both population and area – in the country.
-More than 2 million residents in the City of Houston are the primary beneficiaries of a comprehensive customer-focused service delivery strategy.
-The HPL system is comprised of 44 public service units including 31 Neighborhood Libraries, four Regional Libraries, three Special Collection Libraries and four Express Libraries, the HPL Mobile Express and a satellite library located at the Children’s Museum of Houston.
+We are a dynamic organization that serves one of the largest service areas – both population and area – in the country.
+2.3 million residents in the City of Houston are the primary beneficiaries of a comprehensive customer-focused service delivery strategy.
+Our system is comprised of 44 public service units including 31 Neighborhood Libraries, four Regional Libraries, three Special Collection Libraries and four Express Libraries, the HPL Mobile Express and a satellite library located at the Children’s Museum of Houston.
 Our flagship facility, Central Library, located in downtown Houston, anchors this constellation of service points.

-HPL links people to the world, through a broadly defined platform of educational, recreational and cultural programs and services for persons of all ages, ethnicities, and life stages throughout Houston and the surrounding region.
-Houston Public Library holds 3.6 million items, and in the past year served 7.2 million in-person and online visitors, answered over 667,546 reference questions, circulated more than 6.9 million books, magazines, and audio-visual materials and attracted nearly 189,050 participants to our programs.
-Notably, all services and privileges that accompany the Houston Public Library card are free to all residents in the state of Texas.
+HPL Links people to the world, through a broadly defined platform of educational, recreational and cultural programs and services for persons of all ages, ethnicities, and life stages throughout Houston and the surrounding region.
+Houston Public Library holds 3 million items, and in the past year served 8.2 million in-person and online visitors, answered over 2.1 million information questions, circulated more than 5.7 million books, magazines, and audio-visual materials and attracted over 400,000 participants to our programs.
+Notably, all services and privileges that accompany the Houston Public Library MY Link card are free to all residents in the state of Texas.